 In Japan over many centuries, fighting without weapons was a skill handed down from generation to generation, father to child, and teacher to student.
 More recently we have seen the art of Karate - "The Way of the Empty Hand" - develop into a renowned and skilful martial art.

-Shukokai grew out of in 1978 from Hackensack, New Jersey, United States and then later in Tenafly, New Jersey by Shigeru Kimura, a long time student of Tani.
+Shukokai developed in 1978 from Hackensack, New Jersey, United States and then later in Tenafly, New Jersey by Shigeru Kimura, a long time student of Tani.
 After Kimura's death in 1995.
-Sensei Chris and Sensei Katie were involved within the KSI Organisation for over 20 years before forming the Shukokai Karate Academy in 2018.
+Sensei Chris and Sensei Katie were involved within the KSI Organisation for over 20 years before forming the Shukokai Karate Academy in October 2018.
 Sensei Chris and Sensei Katie are true to the Shukokai style and continue to develop the technique and ethos.

 Shukokai Karate Academy, Kent, England

 Kent Karate was formed in 2005 in the small village of Kingswood in Maidstone.
 The clubs are run by Sensei Chris Simpson and Sensei Katie Simpson both 4th Dan black belts.
 Sensei Chris starting training in 2000 and Sensei Katie 5 years earlier in 1995.
 Sensei Katie started with her best friend at primary school aged 8 and never looked back.
-Sensei Chris started by taking the step into the dojo after looking through the window for many years.
-The father and daughter team teach over 6 days a week, run competitions for their students and attend National and International tournaments and training.
-Sensei Chris and Sensei Katie founded the Shukokai Karate Academy and are both First Aid trained and DBS checked.
+Sensei Chris started by taking the step into the dojo after looking through the window and watching for several years.
+The father and daughter team teach over 6 days a week, run competitions for their students and attend National and International tournaments.
+Sensei Chris and Sensei Katie founded the Shukokai Karate Academy and are both first aid trained and enhanced DBS checked.

 Shukokai Karate Academy Classes